neurobagel/documentation/docs/federate.md

 visible data in the neurobagel network.
 - **Case 2**: internal federation.
-You have two or more local neurobagel nodes (e.g. for data from different groups in your institute) and you want your local users to search across both of them.
+You have two or more local neurobagel nodes (e.g. for data from different groups in your institute) and you want your local users to search across all of them.

 ![Local federation scenarios](imgs/local_federation_architecture.jpg)